SchrodtSven/P3tite/README.md

 Note 2self():: Currently I am not sure, if I will add DocBlock comments to all methods|functions and property declarations
 - for now I am using commenting mainly for remembering myself :-X
+- we *always* use project specific data types instead of PHP native scalars for *now*

 # Appendix